11bus11/book-store1/README.md

 ![articles full image](misc/article_full.PNG)

 ### Contact us
 This is a form for sending a message to the people behind the e-shop.
 It can be found on the home page.
 The admin can see the messages people have sent on a "messages" page, only accessable by an admin.
-It used the messages model.
+It uses the messages model and simply shows a list of the messages that has been sent.

+The user can sign up for a newsletter by ticking a box.
+This is not currently connected to anything, but if I made this into a real store, it would create an email list.

 ![contact image](misc/contact.PNG)